zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.6.rst

   controllers implement support for this.
 Applications can still filter on classic CAN/CAN FD frames in their receive callback functions as needed.

+* The ``CAN_FILTER_DATA`` and ``CAN_FILTER_RTR`` flags for filtering between Data and Remote Transmission Request (RTR) frames were removed since not all CAN controllers implement support for individual RX filtering based on the RTR bit.
+Applications can now use :kconfig:option:`CONFIG_CAN_ACCEPT_RTR` to either accept incoming RTR frames matching CAN filters or reject all incoming CAN RTR frames (the default).
+When :kconfig:option:`CONFIG_CAN_ACCEPT_RTR` is enabled, applications can still filter between Data and RTR frames in their receive callback functions as needed.

 * The io-channel cells of the following devicetree bindings were reduced from 2 (``positive`` and ``negative``) to the common ``input``, making it possible to use the various ADC DT macros with TI LMP90xxx ADC devices: